st3r4g/void-s6/README.md

 Note: if runit's `poweroff` is run by mistake, it will simply ~~error out with no bad consequences~~ (after executing `/etc/runit/1`) apparently do nothing.

-Upon successfull boot, an early getty is always spawned on `tty7`.
-Use it to log in and shutdown if there are no services.
+Upon successful boot, you should see the usual Void messages on `tty1` and a getty.
+In case of problems, an emergency getty is spawned on `tty7`.

+### Service management

+To enable a service, add it to `/etc/s6-rc/custom/enabled/contents` and run `vs6-recompile`.
+It will be started next boot.
+To start it immediately, also run `s6-rc change <service>`.

+You can check service logs in `/run/uncaught-logs`.

 ## TODO

-* provide `void-s6` package
 * turn `/etc/runit/1` into a series of oneshots